Fun Facts, Observations and Quotes

 Mitch’s sophomore “older woman”, but she was actually an Assistant Casting

-was even easier to acquire - it's only sixteen years in the future (when we
+that was even easier to acquire - it's only sixteen years in the future (when

 Texas and pull the stuff on the rack.
 A lot of the clothing was brand new and